Is the SLIS MLIS program accredited by the American Library Association?

 Yes, you can take additional courses by applying as a non-degree-seeking (NDS) student.
 The UA Graduate School has various types of NDS applications, so please read through the Types of Graduate Applications page to find the NDS application that matches your needs.

-SLIS offers the only masters program in library science in Alabama that is accredited by the American Library Association.
+SLIS offers the only master’s degree program in library science in Alabama that is accredited by the American Library Association.
 Students who complete this program go on to work as information professionals in a wide variety of careers including academic, school media, public and special libraries, archives, digital libraries and special collections, and more.

 How do I add a class?